This post was updated on October 5, 2022.

 There are endless lists of email marketing examples, but here’s a question for you:

 How many of them are good marketing email examples?

 What makes them good?

-It’s not all about the email design.
-It’s about what you want your customer to get from your emails:
+It’s not all about email design.
+It’s about what you want your customer to get from your marketing email campaigns:

 - An answer to a question

 That’s why we’ve gathered 25 of the best email marketing examples.
 And why we’ll show you exactly what makes great email marketing content.